Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data: Results

 \subsubsection{Performance on the test set}

 In Figure~\ref{fig:mindboggle_fig} we show the results of the segmentation of the various brain structures of the Mindboggle 101 dataset.
-For a non-rotated version of the test set, the equivariant network (e3nn) and the unaugmented reference network (nnUnet) performed similarly well in segmenting all structures except the pallidum and putamen, where the equivariant network showed a higher performance.
-Moderate data augmentation of angles less than 20$^\circ$ (nnUnet da rot 20) had a slight negative effect on performance in some structures when applied to the reference network.
-The non-equivariant UNet trained with full rotational data augmentation performed on par with the equivariant network but underperformed on the hippocampus and pallidum.
-It is worth noting that this network (nnUnet da) required 2.5 more training epochs to learn with respect to the non-augmented nnUnet and slightly augmented nnUnet nnUnet (da rot $\pm$ 20$^\circ$).
+For a non-rotated version of the test set, our proposed network (e3nn) and the reference network without rotation augmentation (nnUnet) performed similarly well in segmenting all structures except the pallidum and putamen, where our proposed network showed a higher performance.
+Moderate data augmentation of angles less than 20$^\circ$ (nnUnet da rot 20) had a negative effect on performance in some structures when compared to the reference network.
+The nnUnet trained with full rotational data augmentation performed on par with the proposed network but underperformed on segmentation of the hippocampus and pallidum.